Vallejo Poet Laureate

 I sent in my application for the Vallejo Poet Laureate on April 18th after the encouragement of friends, doctors, and acquaintances, and then I waited… It was a complete surprise to me, when on July 21st, I received an email from the Vallejo Poet Laureate Committee:

 CONGRATULATIONS!!!
 You are the new Poet Laureate for the City of Vallejo!!
 We know that you will continue the wonderful example set by our Inaugural Poet Laureate, Genea Brice, and we look forward to the new ideas that you expressed in your cover letter.
 Your appointment will be announced on Friday, July 28, 2017, in the McCune Room, JFK Library, Lower Level.

-I was quite surprised to learn that I had been chosen for this volunteer poetry opportunity.
+I was quite surprised to learn that I had been chosen.
 While writing and performing is what I enjoy most, I also intend to use whatever status this may give me to shine a light on the many other talented poets in the community.
 Vallejo has many poets that are equally if not more worthy of such an opportunity in the future.

 Additional gratitude is needed, for I recognize that I would not have this honorary title without the encouragement of the following people: